Are Patients Being Over-Diagnosed?

 Bringing a laundry list of symptoms to a visit often swamps the physician with too many options so that he feels like he has to order a medication to cover interim time - the time between the tests, the date of the results and execution of the treatment plan.
 This may be an antibiotic, a low dose steroid, a pain medication or a placebo.

 While patients are very quick to blame doctors for over-diagnosing, they have to accept part of the blame when they demand instant cures for their symptoms.

 Meet My Doctor: The Internet

-The internet can give you basic information regarding treatments, new medications, and even some pointers on how to choose your physician, hospital and insurance plans.
+The internet can give you basic information regarding treatments, procedures, new medications, and even some pointers on how to choose your physician, hospital and insurance plans.

-It should never replace your "real" doctor.
+But the internet should never replace your "real" doctor.

 Where did they get their information?

 Are you interested in writing for a medical website?